-Rwanda is steadily making efforts of raising available electricity from current 150MW to 560MW by the year 2018 and increasing electricity access from current 18 percent to 70 percent within the same period.
+Rwanda is looking at future strategy for solving the country's needs for electricity by developing over 500 MWe in the next 3 years through diversified least cost and cost reflective sources of electricity.
 Rwanda has no indigenous fossil fuels and the small hydro resources are almost fully developed.
-To resolve the increasing demand of electricity and diversify its energy resources, Rwanda has put its focus in developing potential sources from peat, shared hydro sites, methane gas from Lake Kivu and geothermal.
-Systematic exploration of geothermal resource in Rwanda started in 2006 and consequently to prove the existence of this resource, two exploration wells were drilled in the southern slopes of Karisimbi volcano, one of the four geothermal prospects identified in the country.
-This paper outlines the background and current status of geothermal exploration including the initiatives and proposed way forward for future exploration and development of geothermal resource in Rwanda.
+To resolve the increasing demand of electricity and diversify its energy resources, Rwanda has put its focus in developing the existing potential energy sources from peat, shared hydro sites and methane gas from Lake Kivu.
+When looking at other available options for energy, the concept of geothermal appears one option, given that the resource is proven and the development cost is acceptable.
+This paper outlines the background and current status of geothermal exploration including the initiatives for future exploration and development of geothermal resources in Rwanda.